sylr/k8s-prometheus-adapter/docs/config-walkthrough.md

 *The [full walkthrough](/docs/walkthrough.md) sets up a the background for something like this*

-Suppose we have some frontend webserver, and we're trying to write an configuration for the Promtheus adapter so that we can autoscale it based on the HTTP requests per second that it receives.
+Suppose we have some frontend webserver, and we're trying to write a configuration for the Prometheus adapter so that we can autoscale it based on the HTTP requests per second that it receives.

 Before starting, we've gone and instrumented our frontend server with a metric, `http_requests_total`.
 It is exposed with a single label, `method`, breaking down the requests by HTTP verb.

-We've configured our Prometheus to collect the metric, and our promethues adds the `kubernetes_namespace` and `kubernetes_pod_name` labels, representing namespace and pod, respectively.
+We've configured our Prometheus to collect the metric, and our prometheus adds the `kubernetes_namespace` and `kubernetes_pod_name` labels, representing namespace and pod, respectively.